Why am I struggling to focus when reading? Introducing presbyopia.

 Presbyopia is age-related near vision loss that results in difficulty seeing up close.
 It is not a disease, but rather a progressive vision condition that occurs as a natural result of aging.
 At first, you may just notice your eyes feeling tired or strained when reading.
 Then you may begin to hold things further away from your face.
 If you are nearsighted, you may find yourself removing your regular glasses in order to read.
 Over time though, presbyopia is the reason that people over a certain age often find themselves reaching for reading glasses or bifocals.
 Trusted Source Presbyopia: Everything You Need To Know American Refractive Surgery Council Go to Source 2

 Stay Informed with Presbyoptia News in Your Inbox

 What Causes Presbyopia?

 Presbyopia happens because a gradual change in size and loss of elasticity in the eye’s natural lens causes an issue with refraction within the eye.
 Refraction refers to the way in which light passes through the cornea on the front of the eye to the retina in the back of the eye.
-When the eye’s lens stiffens, it grows larger, light is no longer focused on the retina properly, and this makes it more difficult to focus on objects at a close distance.
-Trusted Source Presbyopia Fact Sheet National Eye Insitute Go to Source 3
+When you are young, the lens of the eye is flexible, allowing light to focus on the back of the retina to adjust to see objects at all distances.
+After the age of 40, your lens stiffens, making it more difficult to refract light to read small print or focus on up-close tasks.
+Trusted Source What Causes Presbyopia American Academy of Ophthalmology Go to Source 3